• WiFi *

 Start with travel dates, stay length, preferred town, and approximate guest count.
 Those filters reveal real availability and realistic pricing first, which keeps you from getting attached to a house that is not open for your week or is too small once everyone commits.

-- Set the bedroom count that truly fits the group, not the lowest possible count.
+4. Set the bedroom count that fits your group

 Which filters help you narrow by location, amenities, and budget?

-- Location type first: Oceanfront, soundfront, or a farther-back option.
+• Location type first: Oceanfront, soundfront, semi-oceanfront or a farther-back option.

-- Bedrooms next: Get the fit right before the fun stuff.
+• Bedrooms next: Get the fit right before adding all the extras.

-- Price last: Once you know the shortlist is functionally right, sort by cost and compare tradeoffs.
+• Price last: Once you can see your options, sort by cost and compare the tradeoffs.

 We recommend this sequence because it protects your non-negotiables first and helps you avoid filtering out strong options just because you clicked too many extras too early.